oscerd/camel-cassandra/README.md

 | operation           | null    | The operation to do (operations are listed in the following of this document)       |      x       |             |
 | pollingQuery        | null    | The query to submit when using the component as consumer                            |              |      x      |

 If you need to interact with a Cassandra instance as producer you'll need to set some headers in the message.
-This solution was developed to make the interested camel route more readable and to create create a cluster connection and a working session, each time you'll use the component as producer in the route.
+This solution was developed to make the interested camel route more readable and to create a cluster connection and a working session each time you'll use the component as producer in the route.
 This approach is a good solution to take advantage of flexibility and functionalities of the Cassandra Datastax Java Driver.
 Let's list those Headers.

 Camel-Cassandra component provides fifteen headers by which you can define a different behaviour.
 We will talk about plain query in the following of this documentation.